*RESERVED* FOR ADOPTION in CORNWALL/DEVON

 "A special rescue dog with a beautiful name, full of promise for a safe and peaceful future ahead.

 NOAH means Repose or Rest and Peace.
 In the Bible, Noah was known for gathering animals “two by two” and creating an ark of refuge.
 The personality of the name NOAH is said to be calm and patient, waiting for things to evolve instead of pushing for an outcome.
 They are good-natured and easy-going, and care deeply on an emotional and spiritual plane."
 A fitting name for a dog with Noah's past and faith in a better future.

 Size: 50-55cm approx shoulder height

-Child friendly: yes, but at his age we would prefer a quiet retirement home for Noah.
-Visiting dog savvy children would be fine who know how to respect a dog's boundaries.
+Child friendly: yes, but Noah would prefer a quiet home where he can settle and be happy.
+He would prefer older children 10+ and visiting dog savvy children would be absolutely fine if they know how to respect a dog's boundaries.